SAP-samples/teched2023-DA264/exercises/ex5/README.md

 Similar to the previous approach create another chart to visualize the **Discount** per Product Category**

-1. 👉 Drag and drop from the left panel a **Chart** widget into the secound container
+1. 👉 Drag and drop from the left panel a **Chart** widget into the second container

    ![SAC Chart](images/sacchart2drag.png)